 Postconsumers.com is promoting one question for America to consider, no matter what the responses are: “Do I have enough stuff for now?”
-No one will referee the answers, no one will judge the replies, no one will weigh the reactions.
-Some people say yes, other people say no, some people say maybe, and other people say utterly surprising things.
+No one will referee the answers, no one will judge the replies, no one will mediate the reactions.
+Some people expound on yes, other people expound on no, some people expound on maybe, and other people say utterly, truly surprising things.

 Our question is a great way to get thinking about the importance of addressing climate change.
 The clean energy factor is vital of course, but so is the consumerism factor if we are going to stop the projections.
 Does global warming affect pandemics?
 The science is settled that changing weather systems make disease outbreaks more probable.
 The climate-driven migrations of animals, people, and pathogens mean that they interact with each other in hazardous new ways.

 Our short open-ended question is also a great way to get thinking about the importance of addressing racism and social justice.
 The consumerism factor is key here as well.
 Is having enough stuff a privilege?
 Yes absolutely, and it’s a privilege that is in increasingly short supply.
 Consumerism feeds the machine that perpetuates and widens the vast wealth gap in the U.S.